Wealth Architect · · 19 min read

 Step 5: Assess risk.
 What's the probability that each strategy fails or gets challenged?
 What's the risk tolerance?

-Step 6: Decide—but reversibly where possible.
-Some decisions are one-way (renouncing citizenship).
+Step 6: Decide, but reversibly where possible.
+Some decisions are one-way (such as renouncing citizenship).
 Others are adjustable (residence can often change again).
 Prefer flexibility unless the benefit of commitment is substantial.

 Read next